ESOL Faculty and Staff

 Position: ESOL Program Graduate Assistant

 Danielle Donelson-Sims is a native of southwestern New York state.
-She completed her BA in theatre with minors in English and Gender Studies from Marietta College in Marietta, OH.
+She completed her BA in Theatre with minors in English and Gender Studies from Marietta College in Marietta, OH.
 She earned her MA in English literature with a certificate in the teaching of writing from the University of Toledo.
-After graduating, she worked as an adjunct lecturer at Columbus State Community College and Zane State as well as a face-to-face and online writing tutor.
+She has worked as an adjunct lecturer at Columbus State Community College and Zane State as well as a face-to-face and online writing tutor.
 And she taught at Satya Wacana Christian University in Salatiga, Central Java in Indonesia and served with Mennonite Central Committee for 5 years.
-Her research interests include cultural differences in teaching critical thinking to TESOL students, how an instructor's perception of his/her own teaching efficacy influences his/her responses to student writing, rhetoric in times of peace and war, critical pedagogies, and feminist composition pedagogies.
+Her research interests include decolonial pedagogy, cultural differences in teaching critical thinking to ESOL students, issues related to teacher efficacy, critical pedagogies, and feminist composition pedagogies.
 She's happy to be back in the area enjoying the Toledo Metroparks and Middle Eastern food.